Q-RAG: Long Context Multi-step Retrieval via Value-based Embedder Training: Inner product approximation for Q-function

 \section{Inner product approximation for Q-function}

-The Universal Approximation Theorem (UAT) states that neural networks with a single hidden layer can approximate any continuous function arbitrarily well under mild conditions.
-In this section, we prove a variant of the UAT for functions decomposed as an inner product involving Rotary Position Embedding (RoPE).
-Specifically, we show that any continuous q-function \(Q(s, a^i)\) defined on a compact domain can be approximated by functions of the form:
+The classical Universal Approximation Theorem (UAT) asserts that sufficiently expressive neural networks can approximate any continuous function on a compact domain arbitrarily well.
+In this section, we prove a variant of the UAT for functions decomposed as an inner product between state embeddings and action embeddings modulated by a positional block-diagonal matrix.